ArindamS22/Object-Detection/README.md

 Object Detection:We know for real time object detection,we use YOLO Algorithm which reduces significant time complexity rather than sequential pass of convolution neuralnet in each of the predefined rectanglular grids.

+Now to make this Andriod app.We need to follow some steps:

 1.First install Android Studio(try to install the latest version).